 Or ‘Hi, I just wanted to let you know that I accidentally sent out the Tuesday newsletter on Monday.
 I’m sorry for any disruption that causes and I’m currently working on an apology newsletter to be sent out shortly afterwards to avoid confusing customers.
 I’ll send it over to your approval before I post it, and I’ll make sure to check any sharing dates more carefully in future.’

-Get straight the point, don’t hide your part in the error and provide the next steps to take to fix it.
+Get straight to the point, don’t hide your part in the error and provide the next steps to take to fix it.
 Then go about figuring out exactly how to fix it.
 This can usually be done by simply re-uploading the correct post, adding an apology post as a follow-up or simply deleting the post entirely.
 Often, the way you go about handling these mistakes as a brand can say a lot about your company and their approach to human errors.
-Many brands and businesses actually create humour out of mistakes, creating witty, self-deprecating content to share with their followers, revealing an empathetic human-side to their business that isn’t typically seen in the more polished and professional copy.
+Many brands and businesses actually create humour out of mistakes, creating witty, self-deprecating content to share with their followers, revealing an empathetic human side to their business that isn’t typically seen in the more polished and professional copy.
 Let yourself get creative with your rectification, where you can, and don’t be afraid to be human in your error.

 Check-in on the Fallout